CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 The code-level documentation of the project is very limited, lacking standard inline comments which allow auto-generation of the documentation throughout the code-base.
 The OP needs to improve the code-level documentation significantly by adding standard code comments.

-Due to the issues mentioned above, and because this is the final milestone of the project, this submission should fail on the criterion of this section.
+Due to the issues mentioned above, and because this is the late milestone of the project, this submission should fail on the criterion of this section.

 Requirement | Finding
 ------------ | -------------